adamedx/autographps/ROADMAP.md

 * Rename Get-GraphUri to Get-GraphUriInfo
 * Add searchstring to Get-GraphItem, Get-GraphChildItem
 * Add Add-GraphItem as wrapper for new-graphitem -- appropriate use according to https://docs.microsoft.com/en-us/powershell/scripting/developer/cmdlet/approved-verbs-for-windows-powershell-commands?view=powershell-7
+* Use relationship terminology rather than navigationproperty
+* New command features:
+  * New-GraphItem, Get-GraphItem, Get-GraphChildItem, Set-GraphItem, Remove-GraphItem WithRelationshipFrom
+* Change FromObject to FromItem
+* Change ToObject to ToItemm

 ### Postponed